manelnh/customer-churn-MLOps/README.md

 - `GITHUB_WORKFLOW_REF` such as `main`

 The workflow ref must point to a branch or tag where those workflow files are already pushed with the expected `workflow_dispatch` inputs.
 If GitHub responds with `HTTP 422` and `Unexpected inputs provided`, the target ref is usually still serving an older workflow definition.

-If you want the Streamlit app to avoid local execution and prefer GitHub-hosted automation, also set:

-- `AUTOMATION_EXECUTION_MODE=github`

 When those values are configured, the app can trigger `workflow_dispatch` on the GitHub training pipeline and pass both the retraining reason and the selected training profile.